Tsubaki takes an eco-friendly approach to product design

 With a new approach to product design and development, Tsubaki is helping customers address the key challenges of the 21st Century; reducing the environmental burden of their operations and improving economic efficiency.

-Tsubaki has a long standing reputation for developing high quality, high performance lubricant-free chain products, which offer extended operational life and reduced maintenance costs.
-More recently, Tsubaki instituted a policy that all products it develops must be environmentally friendly.
-This meant products that would save energy, reduce C02 emissions, eliminate lubrication for a cleaner workplace, reduce waste, ensure long life, reduce noise, enable re-use, and eliminate the use of harmful materials and substances.
+Tsubaki has a long-standing reputation for developing high quality, high performance lubricant-free chain products, which offer extended operational life and reduced maintenance costs.
+Over the years, Tsubaki instituted a policy that all products it develops must be environmentally friendly.
+This meant products that would save energy, reduce CO2 emissions, eliminate lubrication for a cleaner workplace, reduce waste, ensure long life, reduce noise, enable reuse, and eliminate the use of harmful materials and substances.
 Now the company has formalised these joint development goals into the Eco & Eco range.

 The small size, low weight, lube-free design and long wear life of the Tsubaki chain products, combined with reduced weight, elimination of residue and ability to recycle aids in the conservation of resources.
 In addition, the low friction and high efficiency help to reduce energy consumption, thus lowering energy costs and reducing CO2 emissions.
 By running lube-free, and with minimal dust, the chains help to ensure a cleaner working environment.

 Consideration for the surrounding environment comes by minimising all forms of pollution, including lubricant, noise, vibration and odour.
 Use of a rationalised, simpler range of materials in the manufacture of the products promotes ease of disassembly and disposal, and many of the materials can be reused.
 Tsubaki has also worked to eliminate harmful substances, many in line with customer requests, and instead has promoted the use of safe materials such as edible grease.